Contested Territory of Dien Bien Phu

-Focusing on the Black River region and Dien Bien Phu, the team of researchers and educators will seek to tell the region’s layered story using visualization technologies by considering questions such as: why did the U.S. support the side it did in the Vietnam conflict; how can we provide a better understanding of the causes of the Vietnam War by looking at the post-World War II events in and around Dien Bien Phu; and how can students use the humanities to interrogate place and landscape in places like Dien Bien Phu to understand complex layers of culture, history, memory and place.
+Focusing on the Black River region and Dien Bien Phu, the team of researchers and educators will seek to tell the region’s layered story using visualization technologies by considering questions such as: why did the U.S. support the side it did in the Vietnam conflict; how can we provide a better understanding of the causes of the Vietnam War by looking at the post-World War II events in and around Dien Bien Phu; and how can students use the humanities to explore places like Dien Bien Phu to better understand complex layers of culture, history, and memory?

 The mission: to document and visualize cultural landscapes of the Black River region in an effort to better understand Vietnam in the 1950s and 1960s.